chef-boneyard/chef-web-docs-2016/includes_cloud/includes_cloud_aws_chef_server_configure.rst

       $ sudo chef-server-ctl marketplace-setup

 #.
-The ``marketplace-setup`` command should output the username and URL that are needed to login to the |chef manage|.
+The ``marketplace-setup`` command should output the username and URL required to login to the |chef manage|.
 Follow the supplied link and login.

    .. note:: .. include:: ../../includes_notes/includes_notes_chef_aws_ssl.rst